hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_operations.md

 The `$empi-batch-run` operation is used to batch-process patients and practitioners.
 In normal operation, an interceptor will run EMPI processing over Resources when they are updated or created, but this is not the only context in which you would want to execute EMPI processing against resources.
 In the rules-tuning phase of your setup, you may use `$empi-batch-run` to quickly apply EMPI rules across multiple Resources.
+An important thing to note is that this operation only submits the resources for processing.
+Actual EMPI processing is run asynchronously, and depending on the size of the affected bundle of resources, may take some time to complete.

 After the operation is complete, all resources which matched the criteria will have been processed EMPI and will now have at least one EMPI link attached to them.